Making Our Combined Voices Heard

 MGFA Supports Dr. Janet Woodcock as the Acting Commissioner of the FDA.

-MGFA has submitted a letter, lending support to Dr. Janet Woodcock as acting FDA commissioner.
+MGFA submitted a letter, lending support to Dr. Janet Woodcock as acting FDA commissioner.
 She had been the FDA’s head of Drug Evaluation and Review.
 Good luck and congratulations Dr. Woodcock.

 READ THE LETTER